2020 Awards for Excellence in Vegetarian and Vegan Care Catering

 It’s becoming impossible to ignore the demand for top-notch veggie care catering.

-We’re excited to announce that shortlisting for VfL’s 2020 Awards for Excellence in Vegetarian Care Catering is now complete.
+We’re excited to announce the winners for VfL’s 2020 Awards for Excellence in Vegetarian Care Catering.

 - Veggie Care Chef of the Year.
 We wanted to find the care chef who is making the tastiest meals for older vegans or veggies.